noiwid/tiko_heating_api/README.md

 - Serve as endpoint between your Home Assistant and Tiko's API (to update sensors, send commands, etc.)

 This program need to be hosted for this purpose.
+It use Spyc library (https://github.com/mustangostang/spyc) that convert PHP array to YAML, you need to ensure spyc.php file is located in the same folder as main script (tiko.php).

 After first use the script will create a tiko.env file in the same directory with credentials & endpoint URL.